Sayani07/gsoc2019/proposal.md

 Brief bio
 ----------------

-I'm a PhD student in the Department of Econometric and Business Statistics at Monash University, Australia.
+I'm a PhD student in the Department of Econometrics and Business Statistics at Monash University, Australia.
 My research interests are in data visualization, exploratory analysis, time series analysis and computational statistics.
-I had completed M.Stat from the Indian Statistical Institute, India, following which I had worked with KPMG and PAYBACK in the Analytics team.
+I had completed M.Stat (Masters in Statistics) from the Indian Statistical Institute with Quantitative Economics specialization and Bachelors (Honors) in Statistics from St.Xavier’s College, University of Calcutta, following which I had worked with KPMG and PAYBACK in the Analytics/ Modelling team.
 Although I have had a training in Pure Statistics, I have always been fascinated by the role of statistics in real world applications.
 I love working with data and create useful tools that can be deployed by users in different application.
 One of the interesting projects that I had implemented using R can be found [here](https://ieeexplore.ieee.org/abstract/document/7935757).
 Thus, I have used R as a tool to implement statistical techniques earlier.
 However, looking at it from the perspective of open source technology has given it a totally different meaning.
 It made me realize that working on an open source project amounts to improving the quality of the final product through transparent collaboration with others.
 Moreover, I also learnt the importance of documented and easy to read codes.
 Some of my open source contributions can be found [here](https://github.com/ropenscilabs/cricketdata).